Overall Score 5.1 Represents average audio ecosystem compatibility score.

 more than that of Marshall Minor III by 5 hours

-It takes 1.5 hours to fully charge the Marshall Minor III's battery.
-It is highly adivsable to charge fully the battery before using the earbuds for the first time.
+It requires 1.5 hours to fully charge the Marshall Minor III's battery.
+It is highly adivsable to fully charge the battery before using the earbuds when they have been in storage for long periods.

-Marshall Minor III, the device supports wireless charging.
-To charge the earbuds, you just put down on a compatible charging pad.
+The Marshall Minor III, the device supports wireless charging.
+To charge the earbuds, you just put down on a supported charging pad.

-The Marshall Minor III have a battery level indicator, an indicator notifies you when the earbuds has a low battery.
-The battery indicator lights show the charging state of your earbuds and case.
+The Marshall Minor III have a battery level indicator, an indicator alerts you when the device has a low battery.
+Its lights show the charging state of your device and case.

-JBL Tour Pro 2 too have a battery level indicator, charging indicators enable you to tell the charging state of your earbuds, whether fully charged, or having a low battery.
+JBL Tour Pro 2 too have a battery level indicator, charging indicators allow you to determine the charging state of your device, whether fully charged, or the battery is running low.

-The Marshall Minor III have USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.
+Marshall Minor III support USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.

 JBL Tour Pro 2 too use USB TYPE-C. This USB-C plug comes along with most current laptops, phones, and tablets.

-The Marshall Minor III have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data transfers between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
+Marshall Minor III have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 JBL Tour Pro 2 has a Bluetooth version of 5.3,